Micdejc/llm_multiturn_attacks/README.md

  - To perform multi-turn data generation, please follow the instructions in [`Multiturn_dataset_generation.ipynb`](Multiturn_dataset_generation.ipynb).

  <!-- - To run single-turn or multi-turn attacks against open-source and closed-source models, refer to the instructions provided in [`Opensource_LLM_jailbreaking.ipynb`](Opensource_LLM_jailbreaking.ipynb) and [`Closesource_LLM_jailbreaking.ipynb`](Closesource_LLM_jailbreaking.ipynb) files, respectively. -->

+- **Notice:** Due to copyright considerations and the ongoing publication process of the related paper, the source code for the attacks on LLMs is not publicly available at this time.
+However, if you would like to learn more about the implementation of the Grammatical Mirage Attack, feel free to [contact me](mailto:micdejc@gmail.com).

 A few examples of our experimental results are included in [`examples`](examples) folder.